hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 1. [my01-BlinkM7.ino](my01-BlinkM7.ino) Get the Portenta H7 Blinking with it's weird on board LED's connected to 3V3 so you have to send LOW to turn it on.
 Great for the board health (can't send 5V to it and break the LED), but crappy for anyone use to HIGH turns LED's on.

+### note: the my02 group is farily advanced, best to skip to my03
+ The changes were add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4

 2. "A" [my02a-dual-core.ino](my02-dual-core.ino) Proud of this.
 I have taken the Pro Tutorial and made it more smooth.
 This code can be flashed to either core and randomly sets blue and green onboard LED flashing.
 This is the way to write dual core code.
 Pro Tutorial at  https://www.arduino.cc/pro/hardware/product/portenta-h7 then go to there tutorials

 2. "B" [my02b-dual-core-RPC.ino](my02-dual-core-RPC.ino) An advanced program.
 The M4 core cannot print to Serial, so this advanced example uses RPC (Remote Procedure Call) to send a print command from the M4 core to the M7 core to print to serial.
 Note: You must change a compiler directive for the M4 core, add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4